Skip to content

 The Congruent Matching Cells (CMC) algorithm was developed at NIST by Tong, Song, and colleagues and described in the Journal of Research of the National Institute of Standards and Technology in 2014 and 2015.
 It addresses the core PCAST objection to subjective comparison by replacing the examiner's holistic match assessment with an automated quantitative score.

 How CMC works.
 The algorithm divides the 3D surface topography of each specimen into a grid of small cells (typically 50-200 micrometres per side).
 For each cell pair (one from the questioned specimen, one from the known specimen), it tests whether the two cells satisfy three criteria: topographic correlation above a threshold, surface slope agreement within a tolerance, and height offset within a tolerance.
 Cells that pass all three tests are called "congruent."
 The CMC score is the count of congruent cells divided by the total number of valid cells tested.
-A pair from the same source tool should produce a high CMC score (many congruent cells); a pair from different tools should produce a low score.
+Same-source pairs produce a high score; different-source pairs produce a low score.

 Validation studies.
 Tong and colleagues published validation results showing clear separation between same-source (match) pairs and different-source (non-match) pairs for bullet and cartridge-case comparisons using the NIST database.
 For tool marks specifically, Petraco and colleagues at John Jay College of Criminal Justice (New York) applied CMC-like scoring to striated marks from screwdrivers, and Gupta and colleagues at the Indian Statistical Institute (Kolkata) have explored analogous surface-correlation approaches for broader trace-evidence applications.
 The OSAC Firearms and Toolmarks Subcommittee has endorsed CMC validation as a model for the kind of foundational-validity study PCAST required.